deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

 > Pod Security Standards respond to the `security.deckhouse.io/pod-policy: restricted` or `security.deckhouse.io/pod-policy: baseline` label.

 To extend the Pod Security Standards policy by adding your checks to existing checks, you need to:
-- Describe the parameters of the check.
+- Create a constraint template for the check (a `ConstraintTemplate` resource).
 - Bind it to the `restricted` or `baseline` policy.

-Example of the description of the parameters for checking the URL of the container image repository:
+Example of the `ConstraintTemplate` for checking a  repository URL of a container image:

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1